klesun/deep-assoc-completion-vscode/README.md

 - open this project root in vscode
 - hit F5 to run sandbox instance of vscode with this extension plugged in

+If you are getting irrelevant global keywords in key completion, you most likely want to untick the _PHP > Suggest: Basic_ in vscode Preferences

 # Misc

 Smoke Tests repository: https://github.com/klesun-misc/deep-assoc-completion-vscode-smoke-tests